ft-johan/gdgckerala/README.md

 ## To DO
-background white
+Background white
-register button - rename & color to green
+Register button - rename & color to green
 Register popup - write up sett akk svg image

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.